Places I have lived

-As of March 2020, I have been to 23 countries / regions out of 249 in the world, with 2 additional countries where I have only transited.
+As of April 2021, I have been to 24 countries / regions out of 250 (as defined by ISO 3166 in the world, plus Kosovo), with 2 additional countries where I have only transited.

 Note that all the numbers below do not include any dependencies of the country listed with separate ISO codes.

 |Country / Region||Sequence||First visit||Number of times visited (excluding in-port transit)||Number of transits taken||Nights stayed|